PatrykSz1/Library/README.md

 Logs are asynchronously communicated to this service via RabbitMQ.

+Annotations and Aspects
+@MonitorMethod:
+Custom annotation to measure the execution time of methods.
+Implemented using Spring AOP @Around advice.

 Integration Testing
 Integration tests using Spring Boot Test Containers.
 Tests cover workflows such as method monitoring and email sending.